nTopology/code-styleguide/README.md

 guide compliance, and [google-c-style.el][emacs], an Emacs settings file for Google style.
 The linter is not (yet) modified to work for `nTopology`

-If your project requires that you create a new XML document format, the [XML Document Format Style Guide][xml] may be helpful.
-In addition to actual style rules, it also contains advice on designing your own vs. adapting an existing format, on XML instance document formatting, and on elements vs. attributes.
+<strike>If your project requires that you create a new XML document format, the [XML
+Document Format Style Guide][xml] may be helpful.
+In addition to actual style rules, it also contains advice on designing your own vs. adapting an existing format, on XML instance document formatting, and on elements vs. attributes.</strike>

 The style guides in this project are licensed under the CC-By 3.0 License, which encourages you to share these documents.